Video Ed

 Unifying Gravity and EM

-I think it is reasonable to believe I have found a way to unify gravity and electromagnetism in a way that has been quantized.
-Only ordinary math tools are used.
+I think it is reasonable to believe I have found a way to unify gravity with the forces of electromagnetism, the weak and strong forces in a way that can been quantized.
+Only unloved math tools are used.
 The problem is a puzzle to be solved, not a math problem so difficult only a few folks at the Institute for Advanced Study to understand.
-At the core is the action, shown here, which requires a fun bit of twisting of the potential relative to the real current to get the spin of the current-current interaction right.
+At the core is the action, shown here, which requires both quaternions and hypercomplex multiplication (indicated by the box-times), keeping only the scalar.
+My paper is here ( Mathematica notebook, html, or pdf)

 GEM action